anshtg20/NextTissUe/README.md

 3) Compile lammps using packages molecule, extra-pair and USER-AREABOND. #Follow instruction from https://docs.lammps.org/Build_cmake.html

    # To run cell dynamics:
+1) Download all the files from src folder.
-1) Ensure template.x is executable.
+2) Ensure template.x is executable.
 This program creates a custom ring polymer with specified number of atoms.
-2) Run the lammps executable file using the input file "in.demo"
+3) Run the lammps executable file using the input file "in.demo"